 Using Assessments to Build the Perfect Arm Care Plan

-The basis for assessment based arm care is to use objective data and player feedback to build and prioritize a training plan.
+Assessment-based arm care uses quantified data and player feedback to build and prioritize a training plan.

 There are four variables to consider in customizing a player’s program: